 - systemic lupus erythematous

-Anyone who has concerns about developing shingles should speak to a doctor, who can advise about vaccination and other ways to reduce the risk.
+Anyone with concerns about developing shingles should speak with a doctor, who can advise about vaccination and other ways to reduce the risk.

-- the waist, back, or chest, often as a stripe on one side of the body
+- the waist, back, abdomen, or chest, often as a stripe on one side of the body

 - the face, including the ears, eyes, and mouth